-Following a recent referral to the Office of the School’s Adjudicator, Yavneh College has made some changes to its admission rules and Supplemental Information Form (SIF) for entry into Year 12 in September 2016.
-The amended rules and SIF can be found in the link on the right hand side of the page.
+Following a recent Consultation Yavneh College has made some changes to its admission rules and Supplemental Information Form (SIF) for entry into Year 12 in September 2018.
+The amended rules and SIF can be downloaded at the bottom of this page.

 SUPPLEMENTARY INFORMATION FORM (SIF)

-The admissions process for entry to Year 12 in September 2016 requires all applicants seeking a faith based priority, including siblings, to complete a Yavneh College Certificate of Religious Practice (CRP) and a SIF.
-The SIF can be found on the link to the right of this page.
-This must be completed, signed and returned, together with the Certificate of Religious Practice (CRP), to Mrs F Graham, Admissions Officer, Yavneh College, Hillside Avenue, Borehamwood, Herts WD6 1HL by 31 January 2016.
+The admissions process for entry to Year 12 in September 2018 requires all applicants seeking a faith based priority, including siblings, to complete a Yavneh College Certificate of Religious Practice (CRP) and a SIF.
+The SIF can be downloaded at the bottom of this page.
+This must be completed, signed and returned, together with the Certificate of Religious Practice (CRP), to Mrs F Graham, Admissions Officer, Yavneh College, Hillside Avenue, Borehamwood, Herts WD6 1HL by 31 January 2018.

 CERTIFICATE OF RELIGIOUS PRACTICE (CRP)